cyberinferno/InfernoEmu/README.md

 3. Actually making character enter into the map its currently

-Thanks getdeepz (https://www.facebook.com/DipakRNayak) for his invaluable help in packet structures!
+Thanks getdeepz (https://www.facebook.com/DipakRNayak) for his invaluable help in packet structures and example codes!